deepakrjain/book-your-lab/README.md

 # Book Your Lab

-A modern and responsive website for booking lab tests and diagnostic services online.
+A website for booking lab tests and diagnostic services online with clean ui.
 Built with HTML, CSS, and JavaScript.

 ## Features